peerigon/eslint-config-peerigon/README.md

 Goals
 ------------------------------------------------------------------------
-Coding rules and coding conventions are always a hot topic because they are very subjective.
+Coding rules and coding conventions are always a hot topic because they tend to be subjective.
-However, for the benefit of all team members, it's reasonable to have common rules among projects.
+But for the benefit of all team members, it's reasonable to have common rules among projects.

 In order to make good decisions, we judge our rules by these features, ordered by priority: